bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 They might be in need of som'n like this?"
 She looked back to Adrex, who had tilted his head a bit to the side.

-"We could get 'em over to see the pos'bilities, and sell 'em the schematics, ya?"
+"We could get 'em over to see the pos'bilities, and sell 'em the schematics, ai?"

 Adrex liked the sound of that.
 If Cleff Tinkertop and his daugther, Rissannya, would buy it, then they could sell it to others as well.

-"Yeah", Adrex said, nodding his head while scratching the back of his head.
+"Yeah", Adrex said, nodding while scratching the back of his head.
 "That sounds like a plan.
 Do you want to setup the meeting today?"